-The public offering statement must disclose important information about the timeshare, such as the developer's name and principal address, a general description of the timeshare units, any financing offered by the developer, and information about how to cancel the contract (Tenn.
-Code Ann. § 66-32-112).
+The public offering statement must disclose important information about the timeshare, including the developer's name and principal address, a general description of the timeshare units, any financing the developer offers, and information about canceling the contract.
+(Tenn.
+Code Ann. § 66-32-112.)

 To cancel the timeshare purchase, you may:

-If you cancel, the seller cannot charge a penalty and must refund all of the money you paid within 30 days after receiving your notice of cancellation (Tenn.
-Code Ann. § 66-32-114(a)).
+If you cancel, the seller (usually the developer) can't charge a penalty and has to refund the money you paid within 30 days of receiving your cancellation notice.
+(Tenn.
+Code Ann. § 66-32-114(a).)

-In Tennessee, when you purchase a timeshare, the timeshare developer must put any money you pay in connection with the purchase into an escrow account (Tenn.
-Code Ann. § 66-32-113).
+In Tennessee, when you purchase a timeshare, the developer must put any money you pay in connection with the purchase into an escrow account.
+(Tenn.
+Code Ann. § 66-32-113.)

 The funds will be released:

-The purpose of the escrow requirement is to protect your right to a refund if you cancel the sales agreement during the cancellation period.
+The point of the escrow requirement is to protect your right to a refund if you cancel the sales agreement during the cancellation period.

-Tennessee law provides some protections to shield consumers from this type of resale scam.
-For example, a timeshare resale agreement must be in writing and the reseller is prohibited from accepting an advance fee (Tenn.
-Code Ann. § 66-32-137).
+Tennessee law protects consumers from this type of resale scam in different ways.
+For example, state law requires a timeshare resale agreement to be in writing and prohibits the reseller from accepting an advance fee before actually selling the timeshare.
+Resellers must also disclose that there's no guarantee that a timeshare can be sold at any particular price or within any particular amount of time.
+(Tenn.
+Code Ann. § 66-32-137.)

 In Tennessee, if you take out a loan to purchase an interest in a deeded timeshare and fail to make your mortgage payments, the lender (again, typically, the developer) might foreclose.